FromPartsUnknown/GraphAudit/README.md

 - **Graph Permissions**: Finds enabled SPs with Graph app roles and client credentials.
 - **Directory Roles**: Identifies SPs with membership to a directory role and client credentials.
-- **Third-Party Apps**: Detects external applications with permissions or app role assignments.
+- **Third-Party Apps**: Detects external applications with directory membership or app role assignments.